Known Your Rights and Responsibilities

 - Employees are responsible for identifying themselves as a person with a disability and requesting an accommodation for work.

-- Similarly, students with disabilities seeking academic accommodations are responsible for registering with the Office of Disability Center to discuss their requests.
+- Similarly, students with disabilities seeking academic accommodations are responsible for registering with the Disability Center to discuss their requests.

 Guidelines for MU Units